irecsys/DeepCARSKit/README.md

 ## News & Updates
+**04/29/2026**: We release DeepCARSKit v2.0.0
++ Added a threshold_to_binary_label option to control whether ratings are converted into binary labels for rankings.
++ Enabled configurable output activation via out_activation in YAML, with automatic sigmoid adjustment when using BCELoss.
++ Implemented automatic loss selection based on task type and label format for both ranking and rating tasks.
++ Updated NeuCMFii and NeuCMFi0 to use pooling for context fusion, removing the need to adjust embedding sizes.
++ Fixed save_per_uc_metrics to properly separate ranking and rating logic.

 **02/21/2026**: We release DeepCARSKit v1.1
 + Allow users to output metrics for each (user, contexts) pairs
 + Output top-N metrics based on two styles -- DeepCARSKit and CARSKit.